Núria Albó

-Núria Albó i Corrons (born 1930) is a Spanish writer, teacher, and politician.
-She is a Creu de Sant Jordi and Premi Vila de'Arenys laureate.
+Núria Albó i Corrons (born 2 July 1930) is a Spanish writer, teacher, and politician.
+She is a Creu de Sant Jordi and Premi Vila d'Arenys laureate.

 Early life

 Albó was born on 2 July 1930 in La Garriga near Barcelona.
 Her father was killed on 18 September 1936 during the Spanish Civil War.
 She was not able to have a normal education because of the war, but her mother created home schooling for Albó and her four siblings.
 Albó's love of music was supported by her mother, who arranged for her to learn the piano.

 Albó supplemented her education by reading novels by Hans Christian Andersen and those illustrated by the Spanish Lola Anglada and the English Arthur Rackham.
 Even as a child, she tried to read books that were written in the language Catalan and this partnered her first experiments with writing.